jenishm096/Big_Mart_Sales_Prediction/README.md

 - model.pkl - The trained linear regression model.
 - preprocessor.pkl - The preprocessor used for feature transformation.
 These files should be placed in the root directory of your project.
 ### Running the Streamlit Application

-	- Save the Streamlit Code
+1. **Save the Streamlit Code**

-		Save the app.py from the repository in the root directory of your project.
+   - Save the `app.py` file from the repository in the root directory of your project.

-### Start the Streamlit Application
+2. **Start the Streamlit Application**

-	In your terminal, navigate to the directory containing app.py, and run:
+   - In your terminal, navigate to the directory containing `app.py`, and run:

-		- streamlit run app.py
+     streamlit run app.py

 This command will start a local server and open the Streamlit application in your default web browser.
 ### Using the Streamlit Application